The Guide to Duxbury Mobile App

 Low Fidelity Prototyping

 I began the UI design process with low-fidelity paper prototypes, fully mapping out the three scenarios defined in the user flows for this initial round.
+To make these, I printed out iPhone wireframes and used colored pens to sketch out the screens.
+For some screens, I cut out pieces of paper and taped them down to represent buttons, menus, or other interactive elements.

 High Fidelity Prototyping